mars0i/popco/README.md

 also loads crime/crime3.lisp, which in turn loads crime/crime3propns.lisp.

-POPCO doesn't make any pretty pictures or anything like that on its own.
+POPCO doesn't make pretty pictures or anything like that on its own.
 I use R, GUESS, and NetLogo for analysis and visualization.
 (Also, examining data structures at a Lisp prompt can be extremely useful.)
 If `*do-report-propns-to-csv*` is non-`nil`, a CSV file with data on all